How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 4. Technical Specifications: Dimensions, weight, materials, specific vulnerabilities

-Phase 2: Packaging according to European Standards
+Phase 2: Packaging in accordance with European standards

-EN 15552 Protocol: Reference Standard
+The EN 15552 Protocol: Reference Standard

-• Triple Flute Minimum: Strength 440 kg/m² (BCT test)
+• Minimum triple flute: Strength 440 kg/m² (BCT test)

 Professional Calibration

-• Drop the sealed package from a height of 1.2 meters onto concrete.
+• Drop the sealed package from a height of 1.2 meters onto concrete

 • 6 faces + 3 edges + 3 corners (12 tests in total)

-Phase 3: Discretion and Anonymization Strategies
+Phase 3: Strategies for Discretion and Anonymization

-• Plain cardboard box without company logo
+• Plain cardboard without a company logo

-• No mentions of "Jewelry," "Art," "Medical, " "Antiques," "Prototype," or "Watch."
+• No references to "Jewelry," "Art," "Medical, " "Antiques," "Prototype," or "Watch"

-2. Declarative Anonymity
+2. Anonymity in Reporting

 • Generic description: "Precision measuring instrument" for a watch, "Precision measuring equipment" for an instrument

-3. Logistics Anonymity
+3. Logistical Anonymity

-Legal Declaration vs. Transportation Declaration
+Legal Declaration vs. Shipping Declaration

-Phase 4: Carrier Selection Carrier Technical Criteria
+Phase 4: Selection of the Carrier Technical Criteria

-Professional Evaluation Grid
+Professional Evaluation Form

 Priority Technical Criteria

-Comparative Analysis Europe
+Comparative Analysis of Europe

 DHL Express 85% ✅ ISO 28000 Germany/Netherlands GPS + IoT

-FedEx International 78% ✅ ISO 28000 Paris-CDG hub Tech Leader
+FedEx International 78% ✅ ISO 28000 Paris-CDG Hub Tech Leader

 UPS Europe 72% ✅ ISO 28000 Spain/Italy Standard+